vaibhav3027/dolibarr/htdocs/modulebuilder/template/README.md

 From your browser:

-  - Log into Dolibarr as a super-administrator
+  - Log into DigitalProspects as a super-administrator
   - Go to "Setup" -> "Modules"
   - You should now be able to find and enable the module